 Combined with a microfibre cloth and you can easily clean any type of surface, including glass and ceramic.

 As with the previous method, the key is to let the liquid soak into the food for at least 15 minutes.

 - Remove any large loose bits of food.

-- Dilute water and detergent into a sprayer and spray the surface with a thin layer of the mixture.
+- Dilute water and detergent (or citrus) into a sprayer and spray the surface with a thin layer of the mixture.

 - Allow the hob to soak for at least 15 minutes so the grease dissolves and the food loosens up.

 - Wipe away with a cloth or tissue and repeat as required.

 - Finish by polishing with a microfibre cloth.
 Add vinegar to get a shiny finish.